petergridge/Irrigation-V5/readme_new.md

 Selecting this provides the frequency of operation for all zones that do not have a zone frequency option defined.
 If you do not select this a zone frequency will be automatically created for each zone.

 ### Frequency options
-The options selected/created here are used across the program and zone frequency selectors.
+The options selected/created here are used across the program and zone frequency selectors and supports:
-This supports:
 - numeric values: 1 = every day, 2 = every second day and so on.
-- day of week: valid values are mon,tue,wed,thu,fri,sat,sun.
-When mon is selected the program will only execute on Monday
+- day of week: valid values are Mon, Tue, Wed, Thu, Fri, Sat, Sun.
+When a day/s is selected the program will only execute the defined days.
 - day groups: wed,sat.
 When selected the program will run on Wednesday and Saturday.

-📝 You can extend by entering your own frequency this with your own options for example mon,wed,fri.
+📝 You can extend this by entering your own frequency options for example Mon, Wed, Fri.

-### Monitor controller
-This option supports monitoring your controller if it has a *binary sensor* for this purpose.
-If the controller is offline the program will not attempt to start.

 ### Controller type
 Selecting the RainBird controller this will result in the RainBird API being used to start the zones bypassing the default runtime limitation.